Over 3/4s of UK surfers check online before making a product or service purchase.

 If you want something with a very simple user interface, without confusing arrays of features, Zyro could be a good bet.
 Find the most important tools at the top of your design screen.

-Find dozens of templates on premium plans, with roughly 20 if you go for the first level.
+There are over a hundred templates available on all programs.
 Expect to find the most common categories are websites such as art and design, fashion and food.

 One downside is that there templates can’t be customised that much.
 Perhaps they will expand this in the future, for instance being able to change colours but not fonts.